 Grisedale and Hellgill Force

-Walk 1 - A moderately easy circular walk from Garsdale Station or the Moorcock Inn suitable for families taking in Grisedale and Hellgill Force waterfall - 8 miles 4 hours [maximum elevation 460m].
+Walk 1 - A moderately easy circular walk from Garsdale Station or the Moorcock Inn suitable for families taking in Grisedale and Hellgill Force waterfall - 8 miles - 4 hours [maximum elevation 460m].
 By Car or train - equally this could be started from the Moorcock Inn.
 Back to Moorcock Walks

 From Garsdale Station walk down the road to the T junction with the main Hawes - Sedbergh road.
-Immediately the other side of the T junction look for a stile in the wall.
+Immediately on the other side of the T junction look for a stile in the wall.

-For the return walk to Garsdale Station, on leaving the Moorcock turn right and proceed along the main road towards Sedbergh for a very short while then turning left through a gate to follow the recently opened Pennine Bridleway which proceeds directly to the rear of the station passing under Dandry Mire Viaduct enroute.
-The station is slightly under a mile from the pub and 30 minutes should be allowed for this uphill walk!
+For the return walk to Garsdale Station, on leaving the Moorcock turn right and proceed along the main road towards Sedbergh for a very short while, then turning left through a gate to follow the Pennine Bridleway which proceeds directly to the rear of the station passing under Dandry Mire Viaduct enroute.
+The station is slightly under a mile from the pub and 30 -35 minutes should be allowed for this uphill walk!
 Remember that southbound trains run from the farthest platform and it is necessary to pass under the road bridge to gain access.

 This page was last updated on 03-Jan-2018

 ©John Carey 2010